 Next cohort starts September 2018.
-Applications are now being accepted.

 The program provides a deep training in the skills, personal presence, and background knowledge needed for a deeply embodied, thoughtful and skillful presentation of mindfulness to diverse audiences.
 The program leads to possible certification by Mindfulness Northwest as a Certified Mindfulness Teacher.